 This gap is filled by the QM Dairy Sustainability Tool.
 For the dairy industry, the tool is an important measure of competitiveness, resource efficiency, and transparency: Processors, retail, consumers and NGOs such as animal welfare associations are increasingly interested, nationally and internationally, in the conditions animals are kept in on the farms and how natural resources such as soil or biodiversity are managed.

 Criteria with evaluation approaches

-The sustainability module comprises several questions targeted at milk-producing farmers.
-The questions come from the fields of ecology, economy, animal welfare and social issues.
-For example: What is the ratio between the number of cows and the number of existing lying and feeding places?
-How satisfied have you been with the economic situation over the last three years?
-What is the percentage of extensively farmed grassland amongst permanent grassland?
-How much has the farm invested in the modernisation of milk production within the last five years?
+The sustainability tool addresses many different questions directed at dairy farmers, which relate to the fields of the environment, economy, animal welfare and society.
+For example: What is the ratio between the number of cows and the available resting/feeding areas?
+How happy are you with the economic situation in the past three years?
+What is the percentage of extensively cultivated grassland based on permanent grassland?
+And how much has the farm invested in the modernisation of milk production in the past five years?
 The criteria catalogue of the pilot project phase covered around 84 criteria; most of these required ticking and data input, but there were also some free text fields.
-There will be some modifications to the content for the second project phase, which is scheduled to start mid-2020.

-This is the first time that dairies have received systematic information that is relevant to sustainability from their milk suppliers.
-This will enable the dairies to inform their customers and also the public in an anonymous manner about the sustainability aspects of their milk production.
-Dairies and milk producers can also jointly analyse their identified strengths and weaknesses, and thus develop ways for improvements.
+This provides dairies, for the first time, with systematic sustainability data from their milk suppliers, which in turn, enables them to advise their customers and the public, in anonymised form, about sustainability aspects of milk production.
+Dairies and milk producers can also jointly analyse the identified strengths and weaknesses, thereby developing approaches for improvement.

 Development and chronology of the sustainability module